WillyWinkel/nix-windows/README.md

 This repository provides a robust, automated, and professional workflow for installing and configuring [NixOS-WSL](https://github.com/nix-community/NixOS-WSL) on Windows.

 It includes:
-- A single PowerShell script to enable WSL2, download and install the latest NixOS WSL release, and launch the installer.
+- A single PowerShell script to enable WSL2, download and install the latest NixOS WSL release (if not already installed), and launch the installer only if needed.
 - An optional shell script for initial configuration inside the NixOS WSL environment.
 - Example Nix and Home Manager configuration files for further customization.